A595 road: Southern section

 The road then passes Beckermet and Calder Bridge, junctions here give access to the Sellafield site.
 From Calder Bridge, the A595 forms the boundary of the Lake District National Park, going between the villages of Seascale and Gosforth.
-It enters the national park at the bridge over the River Irt at Holmrook and continues past the village of Ravenglass, then passes through Waberthwaite and Bootle and round the foot of Black Combe.
+It enters the national park at the bridge over the River Irt at Holmrook and continues past the village of Ravenglass, then passes through over the River Esk at Hinning House bridge before passing through the villages of Waberthwaite and Bootle and round the foot of Black Combe.

 At Whicham the road has a TOTSO (turn off to stay on) junction with the A5093, close to the town of Millom, taking a north-easterly route along Whicham Valley.
 For much of this stretch, the road is close to or is the boundary of the Lake District National Park.
 At Duddon Bridge, the road crosses the river Duddon which previously marked the boundary of the historic county of Cumberland and Lancashire.
 The road then turns towards Broughton-in-Furness and used to go through it but now diverts via Foxfield before turning north to rejoin its old route, then once again turning south.
 At Grizebeck, the A5092 then branches off the road to connect with the A590 forming another TOTSO.
 This is also the point at which the A595 ceases to be the boundary to the Lake District National Park.

 The road finally passes through Kirkby-in-Furness, Ireleth and Askam-in-Furness before terminating 1.8 mi further south at Elliscales roundabout where it crosses the Dalton bypass A590.

-The last section of the road is particularly narrow and even passes through a farmyard.
+The last section of the road is particularly narrow and even passes through a farmyard, though plans have been approved to bypass this with the original road anticipated to become private access.

 Safety

-The road, along with the A66, is considered to be the most dangerous road in Cumbria.
-There are several accident blackspots along the length of the road.
-One of the most notable is a stretch known as Moota, which is regularly the scene of fatal accidents.
+The road, along with the A66, is considered to be the most dangerous road in Cumbria, and has several accident blackspots.
+The stretch through Moota is regularly the scene of fatal accidents.
 The northern section was formerly a trunk road, but until the recent completion of the Distington Bypass it had only one small section of dual carriageway.
 The southern section of the road around New Mill does not have a secondary route.
 When this section is closed due to an accident or roadworks, the detour routes are via Wrynose and Hardknott mountain passes for cars, and via the M6 J40 for HGVs, the latter being a detour of 120 mi.
 The poor safety record of the road is highlighted by signs erected on the route stating "1245 casualties in 5 years".